MAdams1999/Simple-Chatbot/README.md

 # Simple-Chatbot
 This is a simple chatbot using only HTML, CSS and JQuery.
-Which also contains a animated cloudy background.
+Which also contains a animated background.

 To Run the code simply open index.html with your browser[Chrome, Edge etc..]